alitiq/alitiq-doc/docs/solar_power_forecast/setup_pv_portfolio_forecast.md

     ```
 !!! note

-    After you have created your first or new pv system, it takes up to 6 hours to receive a first baseline forecast.
+    After you have created your first or new pv system, it takes up to 6 hours to receive a first forecast under `optimized`.
+When you do not provide measurement data, the `optimized` is just a baseline forecast.
+No optimisation was done int htat case.
+Baseline forecast under `icon_eu` or `icon_global` is available with a delay of 5 minutes after creation.
     Optimized forecast are available the next day in case you have provided measurement data from the system.

 ---